 CATE Seminar Series

-This seminar series features speakers invited to share their education and action research discoveries, their scholarship in teaching and learning and learning sciences, and their evidence-based innovations in pedagogy and curriculum.
+This seminar series features speakers who have engaged in this reflective teaching process in a systematic way.
+They will share their evidence-based innovations in pedagogy and curriculum, education and action research discoveries, and their scholarship in teaching and learning and learning sciences.
 Topics span diverse disciplines and may be targeted at the undergraduate, graduate or professional student levels.
 Speakers include colleagues here at UIC as well as outside institutions.
-If interested in presenting in the seminar series, please reach out to CATE at email@example.com.

 Seminar Archive Heading link